Mayandev/hacker-feeds-cli/README.md

 ## Resource Support

-Please make sure your network can access the above website properly.
+Because most of the web servers are located abroad, please make sure your network can access the above website properly.
 You can try pinging the following domains.

 ```console
 ping github.com